Consistent Risk Estimation in Moderately High-Dimensional Linear Regression: Main results

 This implies that there exists constants $C>0$ and $\rho\in [0,1]$ such that for all $x\in \bbR$, we have \BE \max \{\fl''(x),\reg''(x)\} &\leq& C(1+|x|^\rho) , \n\\ \max \{\fl'(x),\reg'(x)\} &\leq& C(1+|x|^{\rho+1}) , \n\\ \max \{\fl(x),\reg(x)\} &\leq& C(1+|x|^{\rho+2}) . \n \EE \end{assumption}

-Assumption O.\ref{ass:Holder} ensures that the second derivatives is locally smooth.
-Given that the original assumptions in the derivation of $\alo$ and AMP is twice differentiability of the loss function and regularizer, Assumption O.\ref{ass:Holder} is only slightly stronger than the twice differentiability assumptions that were used in deriving $\alo$ formula \eqref{eq:looeq}.
-Note that for non-differentiable cases, one can easily apply a smoothing scheme similar to the ones proposed in \cite{koh2017understanding, mousavi2018consistent}, and still use these risk estimates.
+Assumption O.\ref{ass:Holder} ensures that the second derivatives are locally smooth.
+Given that the original assumptions in the derivation of $\alo$ and AMP are twice differentiability of the loss function and regularizer, Assumption O.\ref{ass:Holder} is only slightly stronger than the twice differentiability assumptions that were used in deriving $\alo$ formula \eqref{eq:looeq}.
+Note that for non-differentiable cases, one can apply a smoothing scheme similar to the ones proposed in \cite{koh2017understanding,mousavi2018consistent}, and still use these risk estimates.
+We will explain the smoothing in a few examples below.

 \begin{assumption} There exists $\ac>0$ such that